TooFatToKidnapp/ft_containers/README.md

 you will fined two pdf documents attached in this repository, i highly recommend you to check them out if you are working on this project yourself.

-Into to algirithems was my resource for the Red Black Tree data structure.
+Into to algorithems was my resource for the Red Black Tree data structure.

 The C++Standard Library - 2nd Edition was a great help when trying to understand the STL works.